Skip to content

 See: How to Publish Your Quiz Inline

+Add the quiz to your navigation menu.
 One of the most visited elements on any store is the top navigation.
 A quiz link in the nav bar - labelled something like "Find Your Match" or "Skin Quiz" rather than just "Quiz" - gets seen by every single visitor.
 It also signals that you take personalization seriously.

-Quiz link in navigation menu
+Quiz link in the navigation menu

 How to add a quiz link to your menu